-The volume of data the coordinator manages is so large that Profields has become critical as a central location with all the info, both globally and about every customer.
+The volume of data the coordinator manages is so large that Projectrak has become critical as a central location with all the info, both globally and about every customer.

 L: Again, we reached a tipping point where we realized that we needed to eliminate errors and design an immediate mechanism to know the status of each project.

-We decided to power up Jira with Profields so we could store more information at the project level, and we created one project for each on-demand customer.
+We decided to power up Jira with Projectrak so we could store more information at the project level, and we created one project for each on-demand customer.

-A snapshot of our demo instance with an example of 7 imaginary companies and their corresponding support packs
+A snapshot of an example of Projectrak 7 (formerly Profields) where it shows imaginary companies and their corresponding support packs

-Projects are completely standardized: there’s only one Profields layout associated with all of them indicating what info we need to capture.
+Projects are completely standardized: there’s only one Projectrak layout associated with all of them indicating what info we need to capture.

 The layout that DEISER uses to run each block of prepaid time for an on-demand customer